nation3/citizen-rewards/README.md

 # Citizen Rewards
-A record of citizen contributions and rewards
+A public record of citizen contributions and rewards